Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Introduction

-A promising platform constitutes zinc-blende heterostructures of HgTe, HgSe and CdTe.
+Superlattices have been used to engineer new topological phases.
+One of the first general examples is a superlattice made of alternating layers of magnetically doped TIs and normal insulators to trigger the appearance of a WSM phase\cite{PhysRevLett.107.127205}.
+Looking for topological phases in other types of superlattices, a promising material platform constitutes zinc-blende heterostructures of HgTe, HgSe and CdTe.
 While CdTe is a trivial insulator, bulk HgTe and HgSe are symmetry-enforced zero-bandgap semiconductors with a band inversion, which can be tuned by changing thickness, strain, and temperature \cite{Konig:2007_S,kirtschig2016surface,Kadykov:2018_PRL,Mahler19,Mahler21}.
 The systems made up of these materials may give rise to several different topological phases, such as a TI phase \cite{3DQHE_2011,Kozlov:2016_PRL}, a WSM phase \cite{HgTe_weyl}, or a quantum spin Hall phase in insulating 2D HgTe/CdTe quantum wells \cite{Bernevig:2006_S,Konig:2007_S,Grabecki:2013_PRB}.
 In the case of magnetic Mn-doping, the $k$-dependence of the $sp$-$d$ hybridization has to be taken into account to describe accurately the exchange-induced splitting of magneto-optical spectra corresponding to electron-hole excitations in various points of the BZ \cite{autieri2020momentumresolved}.
 Despite the inverted band structure, coupling between Mn spins is dominated by superexchange \cite{sliwa2021superexchange} rather than by interband spin polarization \cite{Yu61:2010_Sci}.
 It has theoretically been predicted \cite{liu2008quantum} that the breaking of time-reversal symmetry by magnetic doping would lead to a QAH phase.
 However, this has not yet been observed experimentally in HgTe-based TIs.\\

 In this paper, we demonstrate by {\em ab-initio} computations that (001) HgTe/CdTe and HgTe/HgSe superlattices show a rich tapestry of topological phases including phases with isoenergetic nodal lines residing at the Fermi energy of the unstrained structures.
 The two cases investigated here are representative of the combination of trivial/topological and topological/topological superlattices.
-Combined with progress in the growth of II-VI strained nanostructures by molecular beam epitaxy, including functional nanowires \cite{Plachta:2018_N,Hajer:2019_NL} and high electron mobility systems even in the presence of magnetic doping \cite{Betthausen:2014_PRB,shamim2020emergent}, our results imply that novel flat band physics may show up in strained quantum structures of these compounds.